aetherinox/docker-base-alpine/README.md

 <br />

-Once the base alpine image is built, you can now use it to build the actual docker version of your app, in our example, we are building **[thebinaryninja/tvapp2](https://github.com/thebinaryninja/tvapp2)**.
+Once the base alpine image is built, you can now use it to build the actual docker version of your app.

 <br />